MikeDacre/tmux-zsh-environment/README.md

 # Tmux ZSH Environment

-Share environmental variables more seamlessly between tmux and ZSH.

 Tmux includes an `update-environment` command that means that any new shells recieve the variables in `update-environment` when they are loaded.
 However, existing shells do not recieve these variables, meaning that things like